LdDl/license_plate_recognition/README.md

     ./recognition_server --cfg conf.toml
     ```
     Note: Please see [conf.toml](cmd/server/conf.toml) description for correct usage

+* On server's side the directory './detected' will appear if you provide `save_detected = true` in TOML configuration.
+Detected license plates with OCR annotations will be stored there.

 ### Test Client-Server
 **Notice: server should be started**